I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-ipowerpolicycallbackwakefroms0-onarmwakefroms0.md

 The framework requests the driver for the device's bus to lower the device's power.

-Immediately before your device enters a low power state, the framework will call your driver's <a href="wdf.ipnpcallback_ond0exit">IPnpCallback::OnD0Exit</a> callback function.
+Immediately before your device enters a low power state, the framework will call your driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556803">IPnpCallback::OnD0Exit</a> callback function.

-For more information about when the framework calls this callback function, see <a href="wdf.pnp_and_power_management_scenarios_in_umdf">PnP and Power Management Scenarios in UMDF</a>.
+For more information about when the framework calls this callback function, see <a href="https://msdn.microsoft.com/ca36eee5-482c-4cfe-a515-be9d3743e241">PnP and Power Management Scenarios in UMDF</a>.

 You do not need to provide an <b>OnArmWakeFromS0</b> callback function if your device: